Clark/Morse/Glenwood Special Service Area #24

 SSA #24 Renewal:

-We are proud to share that the renewal process for Clark/Morse/Glenwood SSA #24 has begun.
-Having the SSA is critical to helping local businesses and supporting the long-term vibrancy of the district.
-RPBA is leading an extensive outreach and engagement process to learn from local businesses about what services they want to continue seeing from the SSA, what can be improved upon and what ideas they have for new Clark/Morse/Glenwood initiatives.
+We are proud to share that the renewal process for Clark/Morse/Glenwood SSA #24 was completed and approved by city council for another 15 years.
+In 2022, RPBA led an extensive outreach and engagement process to learn from local businesses about what services they want to continue seeing from the SSA, what can be improved upon and what ideas they have for new Clark/Morse/Glenwood initiatives.
 You can learn more at, ssa24renewal.org.

 SSA #24 Provides: